bologer/anycomment.io/readme.txt

 * Removed iframe, now comments rendered directly on the page = comments can be searched by crawlers = better SEO, #80
 * Added ability to define interval to check for new comments, #82
 * Added ability to define list of comma-separated words.
 If one of them match comment text, it will be marked for moderation, #86
+* Comment text field is now expanding automatically when you start typing new comment/edit existing/replying to someone

 **Fixes:**